Jessup, Pennsylvania: History

 Settled in 1849, the town of Jessup was named after Judge William Jessup.
 It was presented to the Luzerne County Court for incorporation as the Borough of Winton in December 1876.
 Two years later, Lackawanna County was incorporated.
 The early 1890s were very significant for the little town, as numerous new mining operations were opened.
 Shortly after these were opened, immigrants from Europe were lured to the area by the work available in the booming anthracite coal fields.
-Average income is $3 million dollars per capita.